 The Administrative Penalty Tribunal (APT) is an independent, quasi-judicial adjudicative body consisting of 25 public panel members referred to as hearing officers.
 Hearing Officers are appointed by City Council and provide a second, independent, and final decision of a violation or penalty order dispute.
 The Tribunal is governed by the Statutory Powers Procedure Act, its own Rules of Practice and in accordance with Chapter 610 of the Toronto Municipal Code.

 If you have disputed a violation notice or penalty order with a screening officer and received a decision that you are unsatisfied with, you may choose to request a review of that decision before an Administrative Penalty Tribunal Hearing Officer.
 Hearing Officers have the authority to review the decision of the Screening Officer and may, affirm, vary or cancel the decision of a Screening Officer or extend time to pay, based on the merits of each case.
-The Hearing Officer’s decision will be final and there is no further appeal through the Administrative Penalty System.
+The Hearing Officer’s decision is final and there is no further appeal through the Administrative Penalty System.

 Hearing Agendas

 Information regarding the date and times of Hearing Reviews.
 If you submitted a Request for Hearing form, you will receive a notice of Hearing date, time and place of hearing notice.
+Information is available on the APS lookup page.

 Online Forms